 The Commission provides program administrative support to the Calhoun Area Metropolitan Planning Organization (MPO) of the Calhoun Area Metropolitan Transportation Study.
 The Calhoun Area MPO has six member jurisdictions; Oxford, Anniston, Hobson City, Weaver, Jacksonville and urban portions of Calhoun County.
 The MPO was established in 1975 when a joint agreement was signed with the Alabama Department of Transportation (ALDoT) in order to comply with the transportation planning requirements of the Federal Aid Highway Act of 1962.
 The 1962 Act specified that urbanized areas with a population of 50,000 or more must develop a 3 “C” planning process that is comprehensive, cooperative, and continuing.
 The 1975 joint transportation planning agreement was renewed by the member jurisdictions in April 2007.
 The MPO updated its bylaws in April 2003.

 The MPO centers around three main committees.
 The Policy (Voting) Committee consists of elected officials from the member jurisdictions, the Executive Director of the EARPDC, the ALDoT 4 th Division Engineer and non-voting representatives from the Federal Highway (FHWA) and the Federal Transit Administration (FTA).
 The Policy Committee meets at 10:00 am, the 3rd Thursday of each month.
 The Technical Advisory Committee (TAC) composed of technical and engineering personnel from the member jurisdictions and meets at 10:00 am the 2nd Wednesday of each month.
 The Citizens Advisory Committee (CAC) is made up of over 40 local citizens with an interest in transportation and meets approximately every other month.
 Meeting notices are mailed and posted on the EAC main page.
-The CAC is the primary committee providing on-going public review and comment on MPO projects as part of the required Public Involvement Plan.
+The CAC is the primary committee providing on-going public review and comment on MPO projects as part of the required Public Participation Plan.
+The PPP also includes requirements to provide meeting notices in the primary secondary language of the urban area (Spanish), TITLE VI Language Assistance notices and Complaint Forms in English and in Spanish and interpretation services if requested.

 The Policy Committee (MPO), the TAC and the CAC are public meetings held in the EAC 3rd floor conference room at 1130 Quintard Avenue, Anniston, Alabama.
 The CAC and TAC can advise and recommend projects, policies and action but the Policy (Voting) Committee has final decision making authority.
 The MPO receives approximately $1.9 million in federal funds annually, and is authorized to schedule and fund improvements for a network of functionally classified roads in the urban area on an 80/20 federal/local cost share basis.
 Functionally classified roads are divided into three types; principal and minor arterials, and urban collector roads which feed into these arterials.
 In the un-incorporated county areas rural collectors can be either minor or major collectors.